Springbok: Relationship with humans

-Springbok are hunted as game throughout Namibia, Botswana, and South Africa because of their attractive coats; they are common hunting targets due to their large numbers and the ease with which they can be supported on farmlands.
+Springbok are hunted as game throughout Namibia, Botswana, and South Africa for their attractive coats; they are common hunting targets due to their large numbers and the ease with which they can be supported on farmlands.
 The export of springbok skins, mainly from Namibia and South Africa, is a booming industry; these skins serve as taxidermy models.
 The meat is a prized fare, and is readily available in South African supermarkets.
-As of 2011, the springbok, the gemsbok, and the greater kudu collectively account for around two-thirds of the game meat production from Namibian farmlands; nearly 90 t of the springbok meat is exported as mechanically deboned meat to overseas markets.
+As of 2011, the springbok, gemsbok, and greater kudu collectively account for around two-thirds of the game meat production from Namibian farmlands; nearly 90 t of the springbok meat is exported as mechanically deboned meat to overseas markets.

 The latissimus dorsi muscle of the springbok comprises 1.1–1.3% ash, 1.3–3.5% fat, 72–75% moisture and 18–22% protein.
 Stearic acid is the main fatty acid, accounting for 24–27% of the fatty acids.
 The cholesterol content varies from 54.5 to 59.0 mg per 100 g of meat.
 The pH of the meat increases if the springbok is under stress or cropping is done improperly; consequently, the quality deteriorates and the colour darkens.
 The meat might be adversely affected if the animal is killed by shooting.
 The meat may be consumed raw or used in prepared dishes.
 Biltong can be prepared by preserving the raw meat with vinegar, spices, and table salt, without fermentation, followed by drying.
 Springbok meat may also be used in preparing salami; a study found that the flavour of this salami is better than mutton salami, and feels oilier than salami of beef, horse meat, or mutton.

 The springbok has been a national symbol of South Africa since the white minority rule in the 20th century.
-It was adopted as a nickname or mascot by several South African sports teams, most famously by the national rugby union team.
-Also, the winged springbok served as the logo of South African Airways from 1934 to 1997.
+It was adopted as a nickname or mascot by several South African sports teams, most famously the national rugby union team.
+The winged springbok served as the logo of South African Airways from 1934 to 1997.
 The springbok is the national animal of South Africa.
 Even after the decline of apartheid, Nelson Mandela intervened to keep the name of the animal for the reconciliation of rugby fans, the majority of whom were whites.
 The springbok is featured on the reverse of the South African Krugerrand coin.

 The cap badge of the Royal Canadian Dragoons has featured a springbok since 1913, a reference to the unit's involvement in the Second Boer War.